Greensway-DigitalAB/FinnPRIO-Assessor/README.md

-innPRIO Assessor produce assessments conducted for Sweden made with the FinnPRIO model (Heikkila et al. 2016) .
+FinnPRIO Assessor produce assessments conducted for Sweden made with the FinnPRIO model (Heikkila et al. 2016) .
 It is a modified version of the original app FinnPRIO developed in the Risk Assessment Unit of the Finnish Food Authority.
 (Marinova-Todorova et al. 2022)

 FinnPRIO model